 Kim Kardashian Slammed For ‘Wearing Blackface’ In Makeup Line Promo Pic — Tweets

 Kim Kardashian modeled the new creme contour from her upcoming makeup line, but not everyone is loving the look.
-Furious Twitter users are actually slamming her for wearing culturally insensitive ‘blackface’ in the June 15 promotional picture.
+Furious Twitter users are slamming her for wearing culturally insensitive ‘blackface’ in the June 15 promo pic.

 Another day, another cultural outcry on social media.
 Kim Kardashian, 36, was ripped apart on Twitter on June 15 for supposedly “wearing blackface” in the promotional picture of her upcoming makeup line.
 Fans noticed that her complexion looks slightly darker in the Mario Dedivanovic campaign, in which she used the new creme contour and highlighter kit to get all dolled-up.
 We think the reality star looks absolutely stunning but there are hundreds of furious followers who claim she purposefully changed her skin tone to look darker than it actually is.
 “Kim did blackface, that’s why she deleted her tweet,” one wrote.
 “Why is Kim doing blackface?
 SMH, I honestly expected more from her.”
 Yikes!